apache/spark/docs/structured-streaming-programming-guide.md

 {:toc}

 # Overview
 Structured Streaming is a scalable and fault-tolerant stream processing engine built on the Spark SQL engine.
 You can express your streaming computation the same way you would express a batch computation on static data.
 The Spark SQL engine will take care of running it incrementally and continuously and updating the final result as streaming data continues to arrive.
-You can use the [Dataset/DataFrame API](sql-programming-guide.html) in Python, Scala, Java or R to express streaming aggregations, event-time windows, stream-to-batch joins, etc. The computation is executed on the same optimized Spark SQL engine.
+You can use the [Dataset/DataFrame API](sql-programming-guide.html) in Scala, Java, Python or R to express streaming aggregations, event-time windows, stream-to-batch joins, etc. The computation is executed on the same optimized Spark SQL engine.
 Finally, the system ensures end-to-end exactly-once fault-tolerance guarantees through checkpointing and Write-Ahead Logs.
 In short, *Structured Streaming provides fast, scalable, fault-tolerant, end-to-end exactly-once stream processing without the user having to reason about streaming.*

 Internally, by default, Structured Streaming queries are processed using a *micro-batch processing* engine, which processes data streams as a series of small batch jobs thereby achieving end-to-end latencies as low as 100 milliseconds and exactly-once fault-tolerance guarantees.
 However, since Spark 2.3, we have introduced a new low-latency processing mode called **Continuous Processing**, which can achieve end-to-end latencies as low as 1 millisecond with at-least-once guarantees.
 Without changing the Dataset/DataFrame operations in your queries, you will be able to choose the mode based on your application requirements.